GokulMohanraj/GokulMohanraj/README.md

 - 👋 Hi, I’m @GokulMohanraj
 - 👀 coding is my passion
-- 🌱 I’m currently learning Manual testing & ETL testing
+- 🌱 I’m currently working on DevOps
 - 📫 How to reach me - thegokulraj@gmail.com

 <!---